sarah-zhan/birds-classification/README.md

 ![augmentation](photos/augmentation.png)

 ---
-Initially 150x150 size was used to turning the model.
+Initially 150x150 size was used to turn the model.
 After the best parameters are picked, we can train a larger model with the size of 299x299
 ---

 ## Train a larger model